AstarNetwork/astar-docs/docs/user-guides/dex.md

 sidebar_position: 7
 ---

-# How to buy ASTR on a DEX
+# Buying ASTR on a DEX

 There are a few DEXs that are built on Astar Network.
 Arthswap is one of them.
 Arthswap is built on EVM, therefore we need to interact in the EVM environment.